Coastal and offshore rowing: North America

 In North America (where the sport is known as "open water rowing"), coastal rowing typically involves longer, lighter and faster boats, more similar to flat-water racing shells, yet designed for stability and safety in chop, wakes and swells.
 Stability is achieved by a broader waterline beam with safety ensured through the use of positive flotation, self-bailing capacity, supplemented by the rower's seamanship skills.
 North American boats do not conform to the minimum standards established by FISA, because they are too long and do not weigh enough.

 Open water boats are used for racing, recreation, touring, health and fitness and serve the adaptive rowing community.
 Open water rowing in North America is popular on the Chesapeake Bay, in coastal towns of Massachusetts, Long Island Sound communities in Connecticut and New York, California, and Washington.
 Open water racing is practiced on both the west and east coasts of the U.S. Sound Rowers and Paddlers is a Washington club which has sponsored about 15 open water races each year since 1988.

 South America

-In South America coastal rowing first occurred in Perú, in the Club de Regatas Lima.
+In South America coastal rowing first occurred in Peru, in the Club de Regatas Lima.
 In the Atlantic Ocean, there is a small group of coastal rowers in the Escuela de Remo de Punta Carretas in Montevideo, Uruguay.